-- How will the scheme collect eligible product(s)? - What will the scheme do with the recovered eligible product? - Will the collection network change over the life of the scheme? - How does the collection and processing network increase end-of-life management of the product higher up the waste hierarchy for example, reduction, reuse, recycling and recovery? - Will the scheme phase in eligible products over time?
+- How will the scheme collect eligible product(s)? - What will the scheme do with the recovered eligible product? - Will the collection network change over the life of the scheme? - How does the collection network encourage product management to be higher up the waste hierarchy? - Will the scheme phase in eligible products over time?
 If yes, please explain what products will be phased in and include how and when they will be brought into the scheme.